Frequently Asked Questions

 A: Each Business Scholar has an opportunity to personalize their course of study within the Program through electives, projects, Project-based Internships and co-curricular requirements .
 For example, let's say you are a Psychology major.
 The Business Scholars Program would enable you to explore careers such as Marketing Research or Human Resource Management, which both emphasize Psychology as the basis for decision making.

 Q: Can I study abroad and still participate in the Business Scholars Program?

 A: Definitely!
 The Business Scholars Program wants to enhance your educational experience, not limit it.
 All College-approved off-campus opportunities are available to you.
 Business Scholars have studied in Washington, Australia, Belgium, and Philadelphia.
 Each program may have its own requirements, so plan ahead.
-Contact Uschi Appelt for study abroad programs, and for the Washington and Philadelphia Centers, contact the Office of Experiential Learning.
+Contact Uschi Appelt for study abroad programs, and for City Semester Programs, contact Margaret Krantz or Sue Tilley at the Career Center.

 Q: Do I have to find my own internship?

 A: No. One of the benefits of being a Business Scholar is that you will complete a Project-based Internship matching your interests.
 The Business Scholars Program will help you find potential internship hosts and develop projects that will be mutually beneficial to both you and your host company.
-A list of past placements is listed on the Project-based Internship Placements page.
+A list of past placements is listed at the bottom of the Project-based Internships page.

 Q: Will I get paid for my internship?

 A: Some Project-based Internships are paid by the host, and some are not.
 Where the host does not pay, the Business Scholars Program provides Business Scholars with a stipend.
 We don't want to make Business Scholars choose between having a valuable learning experience and working a summer job to pay for school.
 If you are placed away from home, the Business Program will also help you find housing.

 Q: Will I be able to handle the Business Scholars Program and complete my major as well as degree requirements?